geotools/geotools/docs/developer/conventions/module.rst

 Module Directory Structure
 ==========================

-Geotools 2.4 and above complies to the Maven standard layout regarding nested modules; and the lauout of source code directories.
+Geotools 2.4 and above complies to the Maven standard layout regarding nested modules; and the layout of source code directories.

 This section provides a summary of module structure and a examples how we have groupled modules